 For the most part, tree-related cases are torts—that is, civil harms.
-This means that you normally won’t go to jail on account of cutting down a tree.
+This means that, generally, a judge won’t send you to jail for cutting down a tree.
+What they can do, however, is require that the trimmer pay thousands of dollars in civil damages.

 In addition, tree law itself depends heavily on legal precedents, many of which have changed in the last several years.
 As a result, tree law is a surprisingly complicated part of Virginia’s legal system.

-In this article, we’ll go over some of the most common areas of Virginia tree law in 2018, including encroaching branches, tree damages, and timber trespass.
+In this article, we’ll go over some of the most common areas of Virginia tree law, including encroaching branches, tree damages, and timber trespass.

 Intentional Vs. Negligent Torts

-As we said earlier, most tree law is concerned with civil torts.
+As mentioned above, most tree law cases are based on civil torts.
 This is a broad term for any type of harm that’s settled through personal injury law.

 When it comes to Virginia tree law, there are two important types of torts: